Doubly Robust DDD estimators for the group-time average treatment effects.

 Valid for multiple periods only.
 The control group to be used in the estimation.
 Default is

-which sets as control group the units that never participate in the treatment and does not change across groups or time periods.- base_period
+control_group = "notyettreated"which sets as control group the units that have not yet participated in the treatment.
+The alternative iscontrol_group = "nevertreated"which sets as control group the units that never participate in the treatment and does not change across groups or time periods.- base_period

 Valid for multiple periods.
 Choose between a "varying" or "universal" base period.
 Both yield the same post-treatment ATT(g,t) estimates.
 Varying base period: Computes pseudo-ATT in pre-treatment periods by comparing outcome changes for a group to its comparison group from t-1 to t, repeatedly changing t.
 Universal base period: Fixes the base period to (g-1), reporting average changes from t to (g-1) for a group relative to its comparison group, similar to event study regressions.
 Varying base period reports ATT(g,t) right before treatment.
 Universal base period normalizes the estimate before treatment to be 0, adding one extra estimate in an earlier period.